-You can go back to school or work as soon as you start to feel better.
+You can go back to work or school as soon as you start to feel better.

 To prevent glandular fever spreading:

-wash bedding and clothes that may have spit on them
+wash anything that may have your spit on it

 Glandular fever complications

 Most people get better with no problems.
-Sometimes glandular fever may lead to other illnesses, such as:
+But sometimes glandular fever may lead to other problems like:

-- a neurological illness, such as Guillain-Barré syndrome or Bell's palsy
+- neurological conditions, such as Guillain-Barré syndrome or Bell's palsy